Trent Alexander-Arnold: Philanthropy

+In April 2020, Alexander-Arnold teamed up with Under Armour to support doctors, nurses, and key workers battling the COVID-19 Pandemic.
+Alexander-Arnold and Under Armour provided over 2,000 products for workers at the Royal Liverpool University Hospital.

+He is a supporter of the Black Lives Matter movement, wearing a special pair of boots featuring the phrase and auctioning them off in a raffle for the Nelson Mandela Foundation, raising £27,000 in the process.
+The boots were later displayed in the National Football Museum in Manchester and FIFA Museum in Zurich.

+In April 2023, he set up The After Academy, an initiative funded by Alexander-Arnold for the next five years that will support and aide former academy footballers.
+The After Academy is intended to provide training and career opportunities both in and out of football for footballers who did not make it past academy level and is being run with the co-operation of the PFA and Alexander-Arnold's sponsors, Red Bull, Under Armour and Therabody.

 Personal life

 Alexander-Arnold is the nephew of former Reading and Millwall footballer, and former Manchester United club secretary, John Alexander.
 His maternal grandmother, Doreen Carling, was once also in a relationship with former United manager, Alex Ferguson, before moving to New York City where she later married.
 Alexander-Arnold was thus eligible to play for the United States prior to making his England debut.
 He has two brothers; Tyler, who is four years his senior and acts as his agent, and Marcel, who is three years younger.
+He is of Scottish and American descent.